DevExpress-Examples/obsolete-how-to-create-a-custom-field-list-for-the-pivotgridcontrol-e1834/Readme.md

 ⛔ DEPRECATED.
 This example is now obsolete.
 Starting from v11.2 you can use the following property to place a field into the folder displayed in the Customization Form:

 - [PivotGridFieldBase.DisplayFolder](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridFieldBase.DisplayFolder)

+The current repository will not be updated in the future.